-Advancing the care of brain tumor patients lies in a better understanding of the causes and mechanisms of tumor development.
-Basic science research efforts at the Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center are focused on identifying the genetic, cellular, and molecular biology of malignant and benign brain tumors, investigating the mechanisms of tumor formation, and exploring new therapeutic developments of brain tumor treatment.
+Advancing the care of brain tumor patients begins with a better understanding of the causes and mechanisms of tumor development.
+Basic science research efforts at the Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center are focused on identifying the genetic, cellular, and molecular biology of malignant and benign brain tumors, investigating the mechanisms of tumor formation.
+This enhanced understanding of tumor biology can lead to new therapeutic developments of brain tumor treatment.

 One example of the promising research being conducted by the Burkhardt Brain Tumor Center researchers and physicians involves further investigation of the process of apoptosis, or programmed cell death, as it presents in brain tumor cells.